jinming99/REST/readme.md

-# REST: Reliable estimation and stopping time algorithm for social game experiments
+# REST: Reliable estimation and stopping time algorithm

 Experiment can be expensive.
 That’s why we need to estimate the length of the experiment to achieve a certain accuracy.
 This is MATLAB implementation of the reliable estimation and stopping time (REST) algorithm.
 Given the precision and confidence requirements, it produces a statistically guaranteed stopping time, so it is easier to manage resources and project budget.